 The increased debate around ethical source threatens to divide the OSS community.
 In his book "The Structure of Scientific Revolutions", philosopher Thomas Kuhn posits that there are three possible solutions to a crisis like the one we're facing: procrastination, assimilation, or revolution.
 Which will we choose as we prepare for the hard work of reconciling ethics and open source?

-The video is available on the Internet Archive.
+The video for the 2020 CopyleftConf is available on the Internet Archive.